- Erg Chebbi

 Today you might want to relax at your hotel or explore the nearby kasbahs and palmeraies.
 The green of the palm trees contrasts with the orange stone of the kasbahs and surrounding landscape, making for some excellent photo opportunities.
-The most impressive kasbah is the 17th-century Kasbah Amridil, which even appears on the 50-dirham note.
+The most impressive kasbah is the 17th-century Kasbah Amridil, which appears on the 50-dirham note.

 Day 6 Erg Chebbi

-Continuing along the Dades Valley, you will visit the Todra Gorge en route to Erfoud, on the edge of the Sahara Desert.
-From here you travel into heart of the desert on a short camel ride, stopping to watch the sun set over the dunes before settling into your desert camp for a night under the stars.
+Continuing along the Dades Valley, visit the Todra Gorge en route to Erfoud, on the edge of the Sahara Desert.
+From here you can travel into heart of the desert on a short camel ride, stopping to watch the sun set over the dunes before settling into your desert camp for a night under the stars.

 Day 7 Fez